AustinL-jpg/Vehicle_Inventory_Management/README.md

 # Process:

-There were 3 main resources we used to develop our dashboard to make it function.
+There were many resources we used to develop our dashboard to make it function.
 From creating data to forming visualizations.
   1. Creating mock data in python using pandas and vscode.
   2. Cleaning our main dataset in python using pandas.
   3. Database creation using pymongo and mongodb.